Uni.lu

 • Thematic figurehead: It positions & promotes humanities research at the university in the national and international research landscape.

-• Research support: It provides infrastructure, technical and development assistance for projects and researchers in the departmant.
+• Research support: It provides infrastructure as well as technical and development assistance for projects and researchers in the departmant.

-• Knowledge transmission: It offers training and teaching in Cultural Data Science and digital methods to scholars and students, and the scientific community beyond the university.
+• Knowledge transmission: It offers training and teaching in Computational Cultural Studies and digital methods to scholars and students, and the scientific community beyond the university.

 • Outreach & networking: It functions as a collaboration hub for incoming researchers, societal stakeholders, and industry partners in terms of project development and funding.